DariaAntipova/test/README.md

 ## Impact of Post-Editing on Translation Quality
 The COMET score comparison reveals a decline in translation quality following post-editing, primarily attributable to two factors:

-1. Formality Level Mismatch: legal texts traditionally require formal language, whereas the post-edited versions adopted a more informal tone, diverging from conventional legal writing standards.
+1. Formality level mismatch: legal texts traditionally require formal language, whereas the post-edited versions adopted a more informal tone, diverging from conventional legal writing standards.

-2. Gender-Neutral Language: the implementation of gender-neutral terminology, while promoting inclusivity, was likely flagged as semantic deviation from the source text.
+2. Gender-neutral language: the implementation of gender-neutral terminology, while promoting inclusivity, was likely flagged as semantic deviation from the source text.

 ## Examples of Formality Changes

-Single Word/Phrase Modifications:
+Single word/phrase modifications:

 - subsequent → later
 - in conjunction → together